indimail/indimail-virtualdomains/.github/README-indimail.md

           o AlmaLinux 8
           o AlmaLinux 9

-    Some of the above distributions are available on copr - https://copr.fedorainfracloud.org/coprs/cprogrammer/indimail/).
+          +: Some of the above Red Hat flavoured distributions are available only on copr (RHEL 8, RHEL9, EPEL9, EPEL9)
-    You can install indimail packages on a redhat/fedora system by doing

-    $ sudo dnf copr enable cprogrammer/indimail

     * Debian
           o Debian 10.0